KUALA LUMPUR ULTIMATE GUIDE

 - HOW TO MOVE AROUND MALAYSIA

 The easiest way is to take a flight from KL airport with Air Asia.
 If you book in advance, you can get very cheap tickets.
-The other option is by bus, and there are two main bus stations: Puduraya Bus Terminal (Pudu Sentral) close to Chinatown and Bersepadu Selatan Terminal, the biggest Station of KL where you can also leave for Thailand or Singapore.
+The other option is by bus, and there are two main bus stations: Puduraya Bus Terminal (Pudu Sentral) close to Chinatown and Bersepadu Selatan Terminal, the biggest bus station of KL where you can also leave to Thailand or Singapore.

 - TRAVELLER’S SAFETY AND HEALTH

-In general, Kuala Lumpur is a safe destination, but, so as in all the big cities, take care of your belongings.
-Pickpockets risk is quite high, especially among crowds because it happens that they try to snatch handbags, mobile phones and other valuables from pedestrians.
-Be also careful when you walk along the streets or you wait for public transports because we witnessed people injured by purse-grabbers on motorcycles.
+In general, Kuala Lumpur is a safe destination, but, as in all big cities, always pay attention to personal effects without showing them too much.
+The risk of being pickpocketed and mugged is quite high, especially in crowded areas because it happens not infrequently that criminals try to snatch bags, cell phones and other valuables from tourists.
+Also, be careful when walking the streets or waiting for public transport because we witnessed people injured by purse-grabbers on motorcycles.

 Mosquito-borne diseases like malaria, dengue fever and Zika fever are an actual threat in Malaysia and even in Kuala Lumpur.
 Therefore, take protection measures against mosquitos bites.
 Click here for more information.